Estimated time: 30 minutes

 Drag a RadioGroup from the Palette to the

-, below the Gender TextView.
+LinearLayout, below the Gender TextView.

-panel, set the id
+In the Attributes panel, set the id to

 Add three RadioButton widgets inside the RadioGroup with ids